How to Set Up PHP Composer

 Command not found

-If you receive the command not found error message, you may need to add the proper path to your account’s .bash_profile file.
+If you receive a command not found error message, you may need to add the proper path to your account’s .bash_profile file.

-Add the following lines to your account’s .bash_profile file:
+Add the following line to your account’s .bash_profile file:

 The Composer self-diagnostic tool